- About NCAS & UCN

 - Support NCAS & UCN

-Assistant Professor of Anthropology; Director, International Institute for Peace
+Assistant Professor of Anthropology; Co-Founder, The International Institute for Peace

 Sociocultural and political anthropology; Latin America (with a focus on Colombia); political violence; armed conflict; narco trafficking; conflict resolution; internally displaced people; human rights; child soldiers; youth violence; urban security.

 No doubt my interest in political violence has been influenced by my upbringing in Italy.
 My mother’s father, Hubert Saurwein, during War World II was a leader of the armed resistance against Hitler in Tyrol, Austria.
 I grew up in Italy during years of political unrest and violence, marked by the terrorism of the Red Brigates, the kidnapping and killing of the Italian statist Aldo Moro.